SAP-samples/teched2023-XP264/exercises/ex3/README.md

-## Exercise 3.3 Check the audit logs and download audit log entries via the SAP Audit Log Viewer service.
+## Exercise 3.3 Check the audit logs and download audit log entries via the SAP Audit Log Viewer service

 You can download the audit logs via the audit log retrieval API to import them into your Security Information and Event Management (SIEM) system or you can download them via the Viewer User Interface to store them as backup on your file system.
 Now you learn how to download them via the User Interface.